solita/solita.github.com/_posts/2017-04-13-the-everchanging-software-process.md

 excerpt: todo
 ---

-Especially among software developers, processes are some what of a curse word in many occasions.
-Personally I find that in most of those cases this repulsion is just, because what processes to many people working on the field mean, is something that basically just hinders everyday work, something that has been dictated from above and that the people with boots on the ground have little to none possibilities to affect.  #TÄTÄ voisi pilkkoa useampaan virkkeeseen, eli johonkin piste väliin?
-Vähän raskas ja pitkä virke
+Especially among us software developers, processes are some what of a curse word in many occasions.
+Personally I find that in most of those cases this repulsion is just.
+Mainly because what processes to many people working on the field mean, is something that basically just hinders everyday work, something that has been dictated from above and that the people with boots on the ground have little to none possibilities to affect.

 Then again in order to ease parts of the every day work and especially the co-operation with other people, we need at least some sort of structure.
 This is pretty much one of the key purpose of all the main methodologies and processes.
 There are tons of good books, blogs and articles on the issue so I'm not going to dwell on them for much longer and pretty much tell a real life story of how our team has approached the matter.